-As a dancer, Jenifer originated roles in new works by numerous choreographers including Jerome Robbins, Alexi Ratmansky, Christopher Wheeldon, and Peter Martins and has performed in the world’s choreographic masterpieces including the major works of George Balanchine and Jerome Robbins.
+Jenifer Ringer is a native of Summerville South Carolina and enjoys one of the most successful and celebrated dance careers of her generation.
+Promoted to principal dancer of the New York City Ballet in 2000 and dancing featured roles from almost the beginning of her 24 year career, she has performed in almost every major American city and around the world.
+She originated roles in new works by numerous choreographers including Jerome Robbins, Alexi Ratmansky, Christopher Wheeldon, and Peter Martins and has performed in the world’s choreographic masterpieces including the major works of George Balanchine and Jerome Robbins.
 She has also inhabited the prima ballerina roles of legendary works including Swan Lake, Sleeping Beauty and Coppélia.

-In addition to teaching Master Classes at a variety of dance schools and institutions, Jenifer has been invited to be a regular guest teacher for company class at The New York City Ballet and in 2012 was appointed a teaching fellow at the School of American Ballet.
-Jenifer has also worked internationally as Assistant Répétiteur for the Jerome Robbins Foundation setting choreography at the National Ballet of Canada, Royal Danish Ballet and San Francisco Ballet.
+In addition to teaching Master Classes at a variety of dance schools and institutions, Jenifer has been invited to be a regular guest teacher for company class at the New York City Ballet and in 2012 was appointed a teaching fellow at the School of American Ballet.
+Jenifer has also worked internationally as Répétiteur for the Jerome Robbins Foundation and Alexei Ratmansky setting choreography at the National Ballet of Canada, Royal Danish Ballet, San Francisco Ballet and the Bolshoi Ballet.

 Jenifer has been an outspoken advocate for healthy eating practices and shared publicly her struggles with and recuperation from disordered eating.
 She appeared on the TODAY show and Oprah to discuss these issues and the overall professional field of ballet.
 Her book, Dancing Through It; My Journey in the Ballet was released through Viking Press in February 2014.

-She has been celebrated multiple times on the covers of Dance Magazine and Pointe Magazine and is the recipient of both the prestigious Dance Magazine Award, Jerome Robbins Award and in 2014 she participated as a judge for L.A.’s 26th Annual Music Center Spotlight Awards.
+She has been celebrated multiple times on the covers of Dance Magazine and Pointe Magazine and is the recipient of the prestigious Dance Magazine Award, Jerome Robbins Award, Dance Teacher Magazine Lifetime Achievement Award and in 2014 she participated as a judge for L.A.’s 26th Annual Music Center Spotlight Awards.

 To top it all off, she is the sweetest person ever.
 Lindy admired her immensely in the company for her beautiful artistry and technical ability but also because she was one of the most supportive, approachable dancers in the company.